Can’t cope? Overwhelmed? Stressed?

-And yet, the story doesn’t end there.
+And the story doesn’t end there.
 The tight skin grafts on Carmen’s face continued to cause her immense pain, and she became only the seventh person to have a face transplant.
-To further give insight into her character, she connected and struck up a close friendship with the daughter of the donor.
+To give further insight into her character, she connected and struck up a close friendship with the daughter of the donor.
 They now see each other regularly.

 Carmen’s story of resilience is incredible.
 Not only did she survive injuries she could have died from, but she overcame the challenges to flourish in her new life.

 Professor Steve Peters is a consultant psychiatrist, specializing in the human mind.

 He has worked closely with British Olympic athletes and supported British Cycling in their considerable successes.